Free Practice Questions for Snowflake DSA-C03 Certification

 Subdomain 3.5: Interpret a model.

-- Feature impact - Partial dependence plots - Confidence intervals - SHAP values - Python stored procedures
+- Feature impact - Partial dependence plots - Confidence intervals - SHAP values, implemented with Python stored procedures

 Domain 4: Model Deployment